Build a working CRUD service with Forze from scratch

 Step 4: Create the FastAPI application

-Build a registry that wires usecase factories for the spec, then mount it as a router.
+Build a registry that wires usecase factories for the spec, attach document routes to an APIRouter, then include that router on the app.

 from forze.application.composition.document import (